Boosting conversions often comes down to motivating customers to act fast—and that’s where urgency marketing tactics shine.

 An example of this use would be where you’re wanting to sell tickets or access to an event and want to put a cap on the total number of tickets sold, but offer your customers the option of a one-time payment or a payment plan.

-With ThriveCart you have the power to limit to set quantity limits as you need for your products and their pricing options.
+With ThriveCart you have the power to limit set quantity limits as you need for your products and their pricing options.

 How does this work?